conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 ### Manage a Policy

-Once a policy is created, you are able to view the linked rule(s), the target(s) of the policy and change the [actions](#actions) of the policy.
+Once a Policy is created, you are able to view the linked Rule(s), the target(s) of the Policy and change the [actions](#actions) of the Policy.
 You can also view the violations as they have occurred if you have reporting enabled, otherwise you will only have the counts available.

 :::info[Enabling block action]
-Since the **Block** action has the ability to **stop data from being sent** to the requested topic, you have to confirm this by entering 'BLOCK' when prompted.
+Since the **block** action has the ability to **stop data from being sent** to the requested topic, you have to confirm this by entering 'BLOCK' when prompted.
 Conversely, to disable the blocking, enter 'UNBLOCK' when prompted.
 :::

 ## Troubleshoot